auRose94/nim-bgfx/README.md

 # nim-bgfx
 > [bgfx](https://github.com/bkaradzic/bgfx) graphics library binding and wrapper for the nim programming language.

-[bgfx](https://github.com/bkaradzic/bgfx) is a graphics library that has a variety of backends and features.
+[bgfx](https://github.com/bkaradzic/bgfx) is a rendering library that has a variety of graphics backends supported and a bunch of other neat features.
+  * Supported backends; Direct3D 9, Direct3D 11, Direct3D 12 (WIP), Metal (WIP), OpenGL 2.1, OpenGL 3.1+, OpenGL ES 2, OpenGL ES 3.1, WebGL 1.0, and WebGL 2.0
+  * Other features include occlusion querying, compute shader programs, draw and compute bucket sorting, conversion to compressed formats, and more.

 bgfx's original and primary maintainer is [Branimir Karadzic](https://github.com/bkaradzic).